When Old Leases Meet Modern Retail

 Founded in 1975, GARAGE is a Canadian fashion retailer with a strong presence across Canada and the United States, operating over 230 worldwide store locations.
 The brand is known for its youthful, trend-driven collections that cater primarily to younger women.

 GARAGE’s expansion into the UK marks a significant milestone in the brand’s international growth strategy.
-The Oxford Street store is not only GARAGE’s first and flagship store location in Europe, but also a strategic move that places the brand at the heart of London’s retail scene.
+The Oxford Street store is not only GARAGE’s flagship store location in Europe, but also a strategic move that places the brand at the heart of London’s retail scene.
 Oxford Street is one of Europe’s premier shopping destinations and London’s busiest street, thus the flagship location will allow the brand to quickly build brand visibility and connect with a diverse, high-footfall audience.

 The deal is indicative of renewed confidence in brick-and-mortar retail, particularly in prime shopping destinations.
 It may serve as a signal for other North American fashion retailers to test the UK market, suggesting the potential of a wider trend of cross-Atlantic retail expansion.